fvall/fvall.github.io/content/flask-dashboard-2.md

 </figcaption>
 </figure>

-Calculating returns is straight-forward, but in this case we are taking extra care to make sure we are computing it with the correct dates.
-This is specially important when dealing with assets from different regions and time zones.
+Calculating returns is straightforward, but in this case, we are taking extra care to make sure we are computing it with the correct dates.
+This is especially important when dealing with assets from different regions and time zones.
 For example, Japanese and US equities.
-It is possible the data provider has already obtained the close prices for Japan while the US is still trading.
-In this case we can have a date mismatch in our calculation.
+The data provider may have already obtained the close prices for Japan while the US is still trading.
+In this case, we can have a date mismatch in our calculation.

 We solve this by creating an inner function (in the case above `ret`) and applying the calculation for each symbol.
 As a side bonus, this also takes care of holidays in case we are running for a date in which it is a holiday in one region but not in the other.